blackbaud/skyux-cli/README.md

   - `url`: Specifies the base URL used when passing information from `skyux serve` to the SKY UX Host.
 It would be very uncommon to change this.
 The default is `https://sky.blackbaud-dev.com`
 - `app`: Specifies configuration options related to the local app when running `skyux serve`.
   - `title`: Prior to having Angular2 set the page title, this property is used at the template level to control the title.
 The default is `Blackbaud - SKY UX Application`.
 You can also control the title via the [title service](https://angular.io/docs/ts/latest/cookbook/set-document-title.html).
-- `auth`: Indicates whether your project requires an authenticated Blackbaud ID.
-Possible values are `false` (default) or `true`.
-Check out the `auth-client` section in helpers to learn about making authenticated HTTP requests.
-- `omnibar`: Specifies an object that's passed to Omnibar's `load` method.
-Learn more about available options for passing to the [Omnibar](http://authsvc.docs.blackbaudhosting.com/components/omnibar/configuration_options/).
-- `help`: Indicates whether to automatically include the Help Widget in your project.
-Possible values are `false` (default) or `true`.
   - `externals`: Use this object to dynamically inject CSS and JS files into the host.
 There should be a specific use-case for using an external, such as how Office Addins require their library to be loaded via CDN in the head.
 Below is an example showing all the configuration options:
 ```
+app: {
   externals: {
     css: {
       before: [
         {
           url: 'f1.css',
           integrity: 'ic1'
         }
       ],
       after: [
         {
           url: 'f2.css'
         }
       ]
     },
     js: {
       before: [
         {
           url: 'f1.js',
           integrity: 'ic2',
           head: true
         },
         {
           url: 'f2.js',
           integrity: 'ic3'
         }
       ],
       after: [
         {
           url: 'f3.js'
         }
       ]
     }
   }
+}
 ```
+- `auth`: Indicates whether your project requires an authenticated Blackbaud ID.
+Possible values are `false` (default) or `true`.
+Check out the `auth-client` section in helpers to learn about making authenticated HTTP requests.
+- `omnibar`: Specifies an object that's passed to Omnibar's `load` method.
+Learn more about available options for passing to the [Omnibar](http://authsvc.docs.blackbaudhosting.com/components/omnibar/configuration_options/).
+- `help`: Indicates whether to automatically include the Help Widget in your project.
+Possible values are `false` (default) or `true`.

 ## Helpers